 - Do not massage or manipulate injected areas for 24 hours after injections.
 Washing your face and applying make-up is fine.
 Please avoid using a Clarisonic facial cleanser, have a facial, put your face in a massage cradle, or be face down in a chiropractor’s chair for 24 hours following the injection.

 - Refrain from using ibuprofen, aspirin, fish oil supplements, or vitamin E for 24 hours following injection

 - If bruising appears, apply ice to area for 15 minutes every hour to decrease bruising

-- Botox will gradually take effect over 7-10 days with optimum result at 2 weeks.
-If this is your first Botox injection, we recommend scheduling a follow up appointment 2 weeks after your injection.
+- Neurotoxin will gradually take effect over 7-10 days with optimum result at 2 weeks.
+If this is your first Neurotoxin injection, we recommend scheduling a follow up appointment 2 weeks after your injection.